rancher/docs/content/rancher/v2.6/en/quick-start-guide/workload/quickstart-deploy-workload-ingress/_index.md

 <br/>
 ### 2. Expose The Application Via An Ingress

-Now that the application is up and running it needs to be exposed so that other services can connect.
+Now that the application is up and running, it needs to be exposed so that other services can connect.

 1. Click **☰ > Cluster Management**.
 1. Go to the cluster that you created and click **Explore**.